For an easy family meal, try cooking this delicious chicken casserole. The surprising ingredients make it truly terrific.

 Combine the first 10 ingredients and place in a 9 x 13 dish.
 Top with cheese.

-Combine Stuffing and butter, and mix thoroughly.
+Combine the Stuffing and butter, and mix thoroughly.
 Sprinkle on top of the chicken mixture.

 Bake for 35-40 minutes until golden brown.